ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/09-Security/03-Depth.md

 }
 ```

-The above query has a depth of 7, but the introspection has a much deeper query structure.
-In the previous exercise we have learned how to secure the introspection and my recommendation here is to skip introspection queries from the query depth validation.
-This means that people that have the right to access introspection queries could avoid the query depth for introspection fields, but that could be OK since these are our own developers.
+The above request has a depth of 7, but the typical introspection request has a much deeper request structure.
+In the previous exercise, we learned how to secure our server against introspection requests, and my recommendation here is to skip introspection requests from the execution depth validation.

+This means that people that have the right to access introspection queries will avoid the execution depth analysis for introspection fields, but that could be OK since these people might be our developers anyway.

 ## Implementation

-In order to add the query depth validation rule like specified above we just need to chain in `.AddMaxExecutionDepthRule(7, skipIntrospectionFields: true)` to our GraphQL configuration.
+To add the execution depth validation rule specified above we just need to chain in `.AddMaxExecutionDepthRule(7, skipIntrospectionFields: true)` to our GraphQL configuration.

 ```csharp
 builder.Services